Updated: April 2026

 - Lower biodiversity → Reduced ecological efficiency

-Loss of biodiversity weakens ecological functions, ultimately affecting human well-being.
+Loss of biodiversity weakens ecosystem processes, ultimately affecting human well-being and sustainability.

 Also read Biodiversity Hotspots